The catalog

 README.md

-file containing the words “snakemake” and “workflow”also need to have a workflow definition named either
+file, containing the words “snakemake” and “workflow” (case insensitive).The repository contains a workflow definition named either

 Snakefile